-To filter a document, click on the Filter button, use the Events > Filter Events menu choice, or press ⌘/.
-The “Filter Events” area will appear at the top of the window.
+To filter a document, click on the Filter button in the toolbar or.
+A new “Filter Events” area will appear at the top of the document; as you type in that field, your changes apply immediately, and the document will begin adjusting.

 Press Close (or hit the Esc key) to cancel the filter and restore the visibility of all events.